george-dbuilder/Product-Landing-Page/README.md

 # Product-Landing-Page
-This is a landing for a clothing company
+This is a landing page for a clothing company